Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 How to measure the ROI of automated document processing

-When you need to quantify the financial returns from your investment relative to its cost, you need a return on investment formula.
+When you need to quantify the financial returns from your investment relative to its cost, you implement a return on investment formula.

 ROI = (Total revenue − Total costs) / Total costs x 100%

-If your business already uses or plans on adopting ADP solutions, you can measure the effectiveness in terms of monetary benefits.
+If your business already uses or plans on adopting ADP solutions, you can measure their effectiveness in terms of monetary benefits.

 Measuring costs